MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-discovery.md

 ## Blocking unsanctioned applications using a firewall or Security Web Gateway

-Cloud App Security enables you to block access to unsanctioned apps by using your existing on-premises security appliances.
+Defender for Cloud Apps enables you to block access to unsanctioned apps by using your existing on-premises security appliances.
 Use the Generate block script call to get a dedicated block script and import it to your appliance.

 - [Generate block script](api-discovery-script.md)